IgniteTalks/Ignite-titles-Keynote/README.md

 Ignite-titles-Keynote
 =====================

-An Apple Keynote file which you can use as 'opening credits' for your Ignite session.
+An Apple Keynote file which you can use as 'opening credits' for your Ignite session - see an example at https://vimeo.com/76304898

 Install the fonts if required, then edit the names.